 Deposit bonds may also be used in the more rare property transactions, such as buying businesses or retirement villages.
 Deposit bonds can be compatible with both private treaty and auction sales.

-Hunter Legal & Conveyancing offer a service to assist people acquire a property using a deposit bond and are partnered with reputable bond providers.
+Hunter Legal & Conveyancing can assist you with applying for and obtaining a deposit bond as we are partnered with reputable bond providers.
 This is best to take place after a verbal offer on a property has been accepted, but before contracts have been exchanged.
 An offer must be accepted before a bond will be issued.

 Our team of expert Conveyancers will then assist you with the remainder of the Conveyancing process and make it a breeze.